 As I have visited Zurich before, I don’t intend to stay in town more than a night of my arrival and a night of my departure.
 My plan is to take the beautiful Swiss train system through the Alps and visit several picturesque towns – Luzern and Interlaken.
 Come with me to the Swiss country side (with a quick stop in Big City) and enjoy the beauty of getting away and always finding your way back home.

-Day 1 – Zurich
+Day 1 – Things To Do in Zurich

 By every standard, Zurich is a large city.
 It is a world capital, a center of commerce and finance.
 But I observed a paradox here that makes Zurich stand out from other very large cities – it has the unmistakable feel of a small town.
 Here, people smile at each other when they make eye contact.
 Drivers and pedestrians both obey traffic rules (in my experience this is virtually unheard of in most very large cities).
 There is a calm in the air, with children freely taking public transportation (I saw kids as young as 6 on their own in the city transit).
 All together this combines to give a visitor the impression of a small country town, but one that comes with world class museum, history, shopping, dining and a fantastic public transportation network, and one that spreads over hundreds of miles.

-Zurich has one of the best public transport systems in the world, and I highly suggest using it to get around.
+Zurich has one of the best public transport systems in the world, and I suggest using it to get around.
 The commute from the airport to center town is very easy, and although I usually opt for taxies on my way in from an airport, in Switzerland, I make an exception.
 In the airport come up to one of the information booths.
 Here you will be able to give the address of your hotel and the helpful clerks will print out exact directions and sell you tickets (ticket to and from the airport costs 6.40 francs).
-Famously, the transportation system runs precisely on schedule with every train and bus arriving and leaving to the second (the expression “like a swiss clock” comes to mind).
-Its easy to follow the directions and within 30 minutes you will be at the base of your hotel.
+Famously, the transportation system runs precisely on schedule with every train and bus arriving and leaving to the second (the expression “like a Swiss clock” comes to mind).
+It’s easy to follow the directions and within 30 minutes you will be at the base of your hotel.
 If you do opt for the taxi, remember that Switzerland is one of the more expensive European countries and be prepared to pay for the privilege.

 One of my favorite stops along the tour was the Grossminister Church, build in the 1500s this historic church is a testament to Switzerland’s path towards reformation.
 After you walk around the church, approach the gentleman sitting at the side door.
 Here you can pay four franks (they also accept euros) and go up to the very top of the church via two super creepy and tiny staircases.
 Up there the air is thin (just kidding you are not that high up) and the view is spectacular.
 Don’t forget your camera, you’ll definitely want some pics!